Look after your wellbeing this summer: tips for teachers and education staff

 Use a simple technique like STOPP to take a moment and ground yourself.

 - Stop! – just pause for a moment

 - Pull back – get some perspective.
 See the bigger picture.
 Your thoughts are thoughts, not statements of fact.

 - Practice what works – what is the best thing to do right now?

 - AND remember self-care is not indulgence!
 It’s an essential part of being the best teacher you can possibly be.

-Download our A4 poster with a summary of our tips to share with your colleagues.
+Download our poster below with a summary of our tips to share with your colleagues.

 Finally, do not forget that our helpline is here for you throughout the summer.